vltabacaru/testing/orcl-dbcs-19c-hol/bkup-recovery/bkup-recovery.md

 Review the backup called **Automatic Backup** in the bottom table called Backups.
 Click **Create Backup** button.
 Call it Manual-Backup, and click **Create Backup** to confirm.
 The new backup is added to the Backups table, having the State: Creating...

 Access Work Requests table, and click **Create Database Backup**.
 Review all Resources: Log Messages (2), Error Messages (0), Associated Resources (2).
 Wait until this work request is 100% Complete.
-Under Associated Resources, click **DBS001** database name link.
+Under Associated Resources, click **[Your Initials]DB** database name link.

 At this point you can see the Manual-Backup on Backups table is now Active.